-We recommend that you do not change your preset security settings.
-If you do decide to change your preset security settings, make a note of the new settings and store the note in a safe place where you can easily find it.
+If you change your preset security settings, make a note of the new settings and store the note in a safe place where you can easily find it.

 View or Change the Basic WiFi Settings

 You can view or change the basic WiFi settings and WiFi security.
 The modem router simultaneously supports the 2.4 GHz band for 802.11b/g/n devices and the 5 GHz band for 802.11a/n/ac devices.